 Staying at the House

-If you are a doctor, nurse or social worker, please fax a completed room request application to the House Manager On Duty at 803-254-8688.
+If you are a doctor, nurse or social worker, please fax a completed room request application to the Operations Director at 803-254-8688.